wppconnect-team/wa-js/README.md

 [![Lint Status](https://img.shields.io/github/actions/workflow/status/wppconnect-team/wa-js/lint.yml??branch=main&label=lint)](https://github.com/wppconnect-team/wa-js/actions/workflows/lint.yml)
 [![release-it](https://img.shields.io/badge/%F0%9F%93%A6%F0%9F%9A%80-release--it-e10079.svg)](https://github.com/release-it/release-it)

-> WPPConnect/WA-JS is an open-source project with the aim of exporting functions from WhatsApp Web, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination...
+> WPPConnect/WA-JS is an open-source project with the aim of exporting functions from WhatsApp Web, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases and many other things, use your imagination...

 ## Our online channels